SONET vs SDH vs DWDM, What Are Their Differences?

 The DWDM layer is protocol and bit rate independent, which means that it can carry ATM (Asynchronous Transfer Mode), SONET, and/or IP packets simultaneously.
 WDM technology may also be used in Passive Optical Networks (PONs) which are access networks in which the entire transport, switching and routing happens in optical mode.
 With the inclusion of recent 3R (reshape, retime, retransmit) devices, internal towards the DWDM system, circuits utilizing only DWDM equipment can now be built that may span the country.
 New performance monitoring capabilities happen to be built into these devices so that maintenance and repair of the link can be done.
 With DWDM as the transmission method, the bandwidth of the existing fiber plant is maximized.

-In designing a hybrid SONET and DWDM networks (as shown in the figure besides), the most typical architecture is SONET/SDH over DWDM, where the underlying or core transport is DWDM while the SONET routing is achieved through the overlaid or integrated MSPPs.
 The need of SONET granularity is due to the presence of low-speed service demands for example DS1/DS3 and the insufficient sub-wavelength grooming within the DWDM platforms.
-DWDM has a goal to carry the same traffic in as few topological structure (e.g, rings) as possible.
+DWDM has a goal to carry the same traffic in as few topological structures (e.g, rings) as possible.
 DWDM does this at the expense of allowing some visitors to traverse longer distances than it does in SONET.
 For any simple example, the very best SONET design may generate a bunch of topologically different OC-48 and OC-192 rings, while the most economic DWDM transport network may consist of just a single DWDM ring.
-Therefore, there’s two options in the topological optimization, each of which need to be decided in the SONET design stage.

 Traditionally Internet traffic runs on IP which rides on ATM and SONET/SDH or IP over SDH then to an optical layer (as shown in the figure below).
-The misconception that IP rides on ATM/SDH is the fact that IP traffic is small and needs to be combined with others services for cost-effective delivery.
-Unlike this delusion the concept of IP over DWDM supports voice, video and data traffic and dedicate the remainder to high-speed data traffic.
+The misconception that IP rides on ATM/SDH is the fact that IP traffic is small and needs to be combined with other services for cost-effective delivery.
+Unlike this delusion, the concept of IP over DWDM supports voice, video and data traffic and dedicates the remainder to high-speed data traffic.
 Elimination of layers (SONET/ATM) will ease the task of network management and will be cost effective.

 Different alternatives and their economic impact in designing exactly the same network is definitely an interesting study.
-Fiberstore investigated three different approaches in designing a SONET network.
-SONET overlay seems to always be much better than PMO.
 SONET point-to-point performs better still.
-These results might not apply in all situations; however, the implication is the fact that, in large network designs, the most optimized network may not necessarily be a single architecture.
+These results might not apply in all situations.
+However, the implication is the fact that, in large network designs, the most optimized network may not necessarily be a single architecture.
 One part of the network may adopt rings while another part implements point-to-point.
 Usually, the core part of the network will justify a DWDM architecture.